 This project started out with a $10 yard sale find.
 I've been looking for an old sewing machine base for quite a while, and though the vintage stands are often found at flea markets and yard sales, the asking price is typically more than I'm willing to pay.
 It's not uncommon to see an antique Singer sewing machine base in good shape and with working trundle selling for $75 or more.
 Even the crusty and broken old stands are often priced at $50.

 A recent stop at a moving sale uncovered this nice White base.
-The asking price was $20, but the seller was motivated (it was late in the day and the rainy weather reduced the number the number of bargain hunters).
+The asking price was $20, but the seller was motivated (it was late in the day and the rainy weather reduced the number of bargain hunters).
 She quickly accepted my $10 offer.

 The White Sewing Machine Base: Made in the U.S.A.

 Sure, the White sewing machine is not as popular as the well-known Singer brand.
 The trundle assembly was missing, making the base seem even plainer.
 But the stand is solid, the cast iron scroll work is subtle yet quite appealing, and it still sports its original paint.
 Even the little wheels at the end of each leg are intact and spin freely.

 Overall, the old base is a good candidate for repurposing into a new table.
 I just needed an appropriate table top.

 Finding or Making a Matching Table Top

 Originally, I envisioned a hefty piece of pine or oak with a live edge (where you can still see the remnants of bark and the natural shape of the tree).
-I didn't have any appropriated sized pieces laying around but while searching through my stash of salvaged wood, I found several planks of mahogany that were collected as scraps from neighbor's deck remodel.
+I didn't have any appropriate-sized pieces laying around but while searching through my stash of salvaged wood, I found several planks of mahogany that were collected as scraps from a neighbor's deck remodel.